Skip to main content

 An afternoon at Tempelhofer Feld © visitBerlin, Foto: Dagmar Schwelle

-With the Allemde-Kontor an urban gardening project has been established on Tempelhofer Feld, one of the largest inner-city open spaces in the world.
-The Allmende-Kontor e.V. community garden cultivates raised beds in an area measuring a good 5,000 m2 in the area of the park near Oderstraße.
-Self-crafted vegetable beds and seating give the Allmende-Kontor its alternative flair.
+An urban gardening project has been established on Tempelhofer Feld, one of the largest open spaces in the world in the city centre.
+On Oderstraße, the Association "Gemeinschaftsgarten Allmende-Kontor e.V." cultivates a 5000 square metre area with raised beds.
+Self-built raised beds and seating give the Allmende-Kontor its alternative flair.
 Workshops and guided tours are also offered.
-Workshops and tours are also offered here.

 himmelbeet